xtaci/gaio/README.md

 		}

-		// kick off the first read action on this conn err = w.Read(fd, nil, chRx)
+		// kick off the first read action on this conn
+		// passing nil to 'buf' means use internal buffer err = w.Read(fd, nil, chRx)
 		if err != nil {
 			log.Println(err)